Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 2 - Core Java I.md

 	- Note: Does not include tools like compiler (javac).
 	- If you are only running Java application JRE is enough.
 - **JVM (Java Virtual Machine) ** :
-	- 3It is the engine (abstract machine) that runs java bytecode.
+	- It is the engine (abstract machine) that runs java byte-code.
 It interprets or just-in-time compiles .class files into machine code for the host OS.
 	- The JVM is platform dependent.
 	- Loads code, verifies code, executes code, manages memory.